aehliglucas/kc-manager/README.md

 ## kc-manager
-A lightweight console based python app to manage Keycloak without having a web interface handy.
+A lightweight console based python app to manage Keycloak without having a web interface on hand.

 ## How to use?